 In NSW, all drink driving cases are taken seriously by the Courts, as drink driving poses a serious risk of injury to members of the public.

 If you are found guilty of High Range PCA, you will have a criminal conviction recorded against you.

-The disqualification periods and fines that apply are harsh, and a criminal record can cause significant problems in your everyday life; it can affect your ability to work in certain jobs and to travel freely to some countries.
+The disqualification periods and fines that apply are harsh.
+A criminal record can cause significant problems in your everyday life; it can affect your ability to work in certain jobs and travel freely to some countries.

 Will I lose my licence?

 The major concern for most drivers charged with a High Range PCA offence is that they will lose their licence.
 Unfortunately, it is almost certain that you will lose your licence if convicted of a High Range drink driving offence.